 For many people, there will come a time when they have to make the decision to place a loved one in a nursing home or long-term residential care facility.
 This can be a horribly difficult decision.
 While you want to believe that the doctors and other staff will treat their patients and residents as well as they would treat their own family members, unfortunately, that is not always the case.

 Nursing home abuse and neglect are genuine concerns and are shockingly common in some cases.
 If you suspect your loved one is being abused or neglected in a nursing home or residential care facility, it is important to speak with a South Carolina nursing home neglect attorney right away.
-At The Derrick Law Firm, we focus on personal injury claims, including nursing home neglect and abuse.
+At Derrick Law Firm Injury Lawyers, we focus our practice on personal injury claims which includes nursing home abuse and neglect cases.

 Types of Nursing Home Abuse and Neglect

 You need to watch for potential signs of nursing home abuse and/or neglect so you can stop the abuse as soon as it starts happening and pursue a claim against the home.
 Cases of abuse and neglect may involve:

 Physical Abuse and Neglect:

 Physical abuse is the act of physical harm to a resident and is the result of an intentional act.
 Look for signs like bruises, broken bones, scratches, burns, skin tears, malnutrition, dehydration, or unexplained deaths.
 Neglect is conduct that is deemed unreasonable.
 Slips and falls in the nursing home can be indicators of neglect since nursing homes are required to take reasonable steps to keep their residents safe from falls.
 You may also notice bed sores (known formally as decubitus ulcers) appearing on your loved one’s body.
 These sores may be an indication that proper turning and repositioning protocol are not being followed and may also provide a basis for a claim.